nikivanstein/ioh-explainer/README.md

 # Experimental setup

+All experiments and setup from the scientific paper can be found in the (experiments)[experiments/] folder.
 The Modular CMA and Modular DE setup are specified in the `config.py` file.

 ## Reproducing the experiments